 Promotions directly lead subscribers to buy or participate.
 Too many, though, may alienate subscribers.

 Make sure you balance your content to provide enough helpful information that the subscriber experiences a true give-and-take.
-Try an 80:20 ratio of information versus promotions, and follow these tips for even better balance.
+Try an 80:20 ratio of information versus promotions.

 Dam the Floodwaters

 The more emails you send, the more effective your marketing is, correct?